ST269/ST269/README.md

 # Hello there 👋

 I'm Sam, a 👽**Junior Android Developer**👽 who is also working towards a bachelor's degree in **Computing and IT**.
-I enjoy learning about and using latest technologies and tools surrounding Android Development.
+I enjoy learning about and using the latest technologies and tools surrounding Android Development.

 - 🔭 I’m currently working on a Photo Lockbox App
 - 🌱 I’m currently learning Mutli-Module Architecture